Geoportail-Luxembourg/luxembourg-geoportail/README.md

 - `report` after running any of the above e2e test suites, the command `npm run report` will display the code coverage report from the data created by e2e tests in `/.nyc_output/out.json`.
 This recipe is used in the CI workflow.

 ⚠️ `test:e2e:ci` command should launch tests on the generated build production.
 For now, it launches the vite dev server, otherwise the code coverage report is not generated and the next ci command `npx nyc report` will trigger an error.

+## Build as a lib for integration in v3

+`npx vite build --config vite-dist.config.ts`